scraggo/small-projects/notes-copies/slow-productivity-newport.md

 Slowing Down Strategies:

-- Make a five-year plan - when the timeline is long, changes in momentum and breaks don't derail the project
+- Make a 5-year plan - when the timeline is long, changes in momentum and breaks don't derail the project
 - Double project timelines - accept slower accumulation of smaller bits.
+Also, getting half the things done is like doubling time.
 - Simplify workdays by scheduling fewer tasks and reducing appointments.
 - Forgive self-procrastination, it will happen when timelines are longer.
 - Embrace seasonality, varying work intensity and focus throughout the year.